 Bringing People and Nature Together

-Diane and Rich provide a service unique to their location called Feederscaping, in which they will conduct an in-person analysis of your yard’s ecology, and make recommendations about feeders and seed and sometimes shrubs to attract the kinds of birds you would like to have.
+Diane and Rich provide a service unique to their location called Feederscaping.
+They will conduct an in-person analysis of your yard’s ecology, and make recommendations about feeders and seed and sometimes shrubs to attract the kinds of birds you would like.

 Diane and Rich have been sharing many things that people can do to support the birds via their monthly emails.

 “We talk about the native plants that will attract birds and pollinating insects, and support the natural environment and a balanced ecosystem,” Diane says.
 “Rich and I love to educate people.
 Our mission with this store is to help people better understand the natural world around them— to teach them the importance of birds, and how to support birds, as well as what they can do to help our population of Songbirds.”